connexcs/docs/docs/anyedge/anyedge.md

 2. CPS Breach

 ### SIP Packet Validation
-Malformed packets can cause all sorts of problems for your internal network, such as, buffer overflow attacks.
+Malformed packets can cause problems for your internal network, such as, buffer overflow attacks.
 These problems can be stopped at the edge by selecting specific options when enabling SIP Packet Validation:

 + Check the integrity of the SDP body (if it exists)
 + Check the format and the integrity of each header body
 + Don't check the "Max-Forwards" header
-+ Checks the "R-URI" and whether the domain contains valid characters
++ Checks the "R-URI" and whether the domain has valid characters
-+ Checks the URI of the "From" field and whether the domain contains valid characters
++ Checks the URI of the "From" field and whether the domain has valid characters
-+ Checks the URI of the "To" field and whether the domain contains valid characters
++ Checks the URI of the "To" field and whether the domain has valid characters
 + Checks the URI of the "Contact" field.

-If a packet fails to validate, you can choose how this must be handled.
+If a packet fails to validate, you can select a method to handle.
 You can handle this with a "400" error or with an "X-Validate-Fail" header.
 The reasons why a packet fails to validate are:

  - No SIP message
  - Header Parsing error